sanjayram01/Predicting-Customer-Churn-for-a-Bank/README.md

 attrition rate, and if so, what strategies can be formulated to enhance client retention among those in lower-income categories?
 4. Can we predict the likelihood of a customer leaving the bank based on their past transaction behaviour and demographic information?
-5. If a customer has a low income level but a high credit limit, is there a higher probability of them churning?

 **Modeling Methods:**
 We propose to start with a baseline model using Logistic Regression to establish initial performance